Things to Do

 Here are some other locations that are participating in Open House New York Weekend near the Brooklyn Army Terminal.

-There are also lots of great places to eat and drink nearby the Brooklyn Army Terminal.
+There are also lots of great places to eat and drink near the Brooklyn Army Terminal.
+Here are a few that we recommend: